 - The installation of speed humps shall not unduly affect response times of emergency services.

 If you feel that your street/street segment meets ALL the criteria above, please complete and submit the City of Pittsburg Speed Hump Application [PDF] and attach a preliminary petition with signatures from 10 households or 10% of the households, whichever is greater, with side or front yards along the street who also approve of speed humps on their street.
 Staff will then review your application and perform an investigation.

 If the street/street segment meets all of the preliminary requirements, you will be sent a final petition form, which will contain a list of all addresses for YOU to contact.
 Sixty-seven percent (67%) of all the street residents with side or front yards on the proposed street and within 100’ of the outside (or exterior) speed humps must approve of speed hump installations and the proposed location of the speed humps.
 If the local street meets all applicable warrants, and after staff verifies the final petition, they will make a recommendation to the Community Advisory Commission who shall in turn make a recommendation to the City Council for approval or disapproval for the installation of speed humps on a particular street or street segment.
 Click her to obtain a copy of the Speed Hump Information Form [PDF].

 Other Traffic Calming measures used in the City of Pittsburg include:

 - Turn Restriction Signs

 - Median Islands

 - Angled Parking

-For more informaiton on traffic calming or other traffic calming measures listed above please visit the Engineering Department, Traffic Division.
+For more information on traffic calming or other traffic calming measures listed above please visit the Engineering Department - Traffic Division.